-WHISTLER SECONDARY PHYSICAL EDUCATION PROGRAM
+WHISTLER SECONDARY PHYSICAL and HEALTH EDUCATION PROGRAM

 With the strong and experienced team of Pete Train, Kevin Titus, and Georgina Titus, the PE department continues to provide Whistler Secondary students with a good, fun, rewarding, and well-rounded program taught with varying teaching styles and methodology.
 Some classes emphasize experiential and self-discovery learning, with most classes incorporating Assessment for Learning (AFL) strategies.